ppy/osu-wiki/news/2020/2020-08-09-mappers-report-july.md

 As for results, results for both May and June's MBC have been announced, including the announcement of the first winner of the MBC grand prize!

 May's contest concluded with 2 winners!
-Congratulations to both [hypercyte](https://osu.ppy.sh/users/9155377) who won both the community vote and "screening crew's favourite" categories, and to [Acylica](https://osu.ppy.sh/users/1943309) who was the community vote's runner-up!
-Further congratulations to [hypercyte](https://osu.ppy.sh/users/9155377) on being the first mapper to have won the MBC grand prize and earning the **Elite Mapper** title through the new Monthly Beatmapping Contests with an overall total of 7 points!
+Congratulations to both ::hypercyte::{ user-id=9155377 } who won both the community vote and "screening crew's favourite" categories, and to ::Acylica::{ user-id=1943309 } who was the community vote's runner-up!
+Further congratulations to ::hypercyte::{ user-id=9155377 } on being the first mapper to have won the MBC grand prize and earning the **Elite Mapper** title through the new Monthly Beatmapping Contests with an overall total of 7 points!

-As for June, we congratulate [Kalibe](https://osu.ppy.sh/users/3376777), [xbopost](https://osu.ppy.sh/users/6842421) and [Sylas](https://osu.ppy.sh/users/3906405) on winning MBC for this month!
+As for June, we congratulate ::Kalibe::{ user-id=3376777 }, [xbopost](https://osu.ppy.sh/users/6842421) and ::Sylas::{ user-id=3906405 } on winning MBC for this month!
 There was a 3-way tie this time so there will be no runner-up for this month.
-The scores between their entries were so thin, with an amazing display of work from all three of them.
-[Mao](https://osu.ppy.sh/users/2204515) and [K4L1](https://osu.ppy.sh/users/11334594) also received honorable mentions for their creative entries which unfortunately did not score as high.
+The scores between their entries were so thin, with an amazing display of work from all three of them. ::Mao::{ user-id=2204515 } and [K4L1](https://osu.ppy.sh/users/11334594) also received honorable mentions for their creative entries which unfortunately did not score as high.

 View the latest information regarding MBC in the [wiki article](/wiki/Contests/Monthly_Beatmapping_Contest).